 We have some new things to consider when talking about osteoarthritis.
-We now know that the arthritis joint pain that we experience with arthritis is actually part of the cause of this debilitating disease.
-That’s right.
-Pain is part of reason that you get arthritis in your joints.
+We now know that the arthritis pain that we experience is actually part of the cause of this debilitating disease.
+That’s right, Pain is part of reason that you get arthritis in your joints.

-It is pretty well established that arthritis is caused by “wear and tear” in cartilage of the joints where we have the problems.
+It is pretty well established that arthritis is caused by “wear and tear” in cartilage.
 Or, at times it can be secondary to a joint injury.
 Either way, joint cartilage begins to deteriorate so its role as a protective cushion between your bones is lost.
 The result is pain and eventually, limited mobility.
 But to add this new finding about pain is big news.

-As simply as you put it, pain is the realization that you have discomfort somewhere in your body.
-But, before you realize that, the pain signals have to travel along nerve cell pathways from your bad joint to pain processing centers in the dorsal horns of your spinal cord.
+Pain is the realization that you have discomfort somewhere in your body.
+Pain signals have to travel along nerve cell pathways from your joints to pain centers in the dorsal horns of your spinal cord.
 That process is called nociception.
 So, you have this “crosstalk” between your injured joint and your spine that enables the arthritis to transmit this inflammation into your spinal cord and brain.
 From there, it passes through your central nervous system from one joint to another.

 The author of this study, Stephanos Kyrkanides, D.D.S., PhD., stated the equation this way.“Until relatively recently, osteoarthritis was believed to be due solely to wear and tear, and an inevitable part of aging.”
 He went on to say that these studies reveal that specific biochemical changes contribute to the disease.
 He added that, “Our study provides the first solid proof that some of these changes are related to pain processing, and suggests the mechanisms behind that effect.”